ni/monodrive-documentation/docs/LV_client/utilities/mono_velodyne_parse.md

 ### Outputs

-- **Pased LIDAR Data:**  List of points obtained from parsing the Raw LiDAR data
+- **Parsed LIDAR Data:**  List of points obtained from parsing the raw LiDAR data

 - **Timestamps:**  List of timestamps obtained from the raw LiDAR data